Develop and Deploy a Python API with Kubernetes and Docker - part II

 protocol: TCP

 You should save this to a YAML file and execute kubectl create -f <your_file> to deploy the pod.
-However, the best way to create pods is by creating a deployment object that will delegate the pod creation to a replica set.
+However, the best way to develop pods is by creating a deployment object that will delegate the pod creation to a replica set.

 apiVersion: apps/v1